Ogoa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe
 This is work for task 9.
 It is a script that sets the mode of the file hello to: "-rwxr-x-wx".

+10-mirror_permissions
+This is work for task 10.
+It is a script that sets the mode of the file hello to be the same as the file olleh.